munificent/craftinginterpreters/book/optimization.md

 The first is `printValue()`.
 It has separate code for each value type.
-We no longer have an explicit type enum we can switch on so instead we use a series of type tests to handle each kind of value:
+We no longer have an explicit type enum we can switch on so instead we use a series of type tests to handle each kind of value.

 ^code print-value (1 before, 1 after)